EAS Metadata

 EAS Metadata also supports a more dynamic store config, instead of only using JSON files.
 This dynamic store config allows you to gather information from other places like external services.
 With asynchronous functions, there are no limits to adapting EAS Metadata to suit your preferred workflow.

-Does EAS Metadata support the Google Play Store?
+Can I use EAS Metadata with Google Play Store?

 How do I use unsupported app store features?